mozilla/data-docs/src/meta/contributing.md

 ## Link checking

 Any web links should be valid.
 A dead link might not be your fault, but you will earn a lot of good karma by fixing a dead link!

+The [markdown-link-check](https://www.npmjs.com/package/markdown-link-check) package checks links as part of the build process.
+Note that dead links do not fail the build: links often go dead for all sorts of reasons, and making it a required check constantly caused otherwise-fine pull requests to appear broken.
+Still, you should check the status of this check yourself when submitting a pull request: you can do this by looking at the travis status after submitting it.

-To run the link checker locally, [install the `markdown-link-check` library](https://github.com/tcort/markdown-link-check#installation), then run the `scripts/link_check.sh` script from the root of the repository.
+To run link checking locally, run the installation steps [described for spell checking](#spell-checking) if you haven't already, then run the `scripts/link_check.sh` script.

 ## Supported Plugins